-The Issuer has exposure to mortality and morbidity risk through reinsurance treaties.
-There is a risk of higher than expected mortality or morbidity in relation to these reinsurance treaties.
-Higher than expected mortality or morbidity may occur for a variety of reasons including as a result of pandemics, natural disasters or other factors outside of the Issuer's control.
-If this were to occur, the capital set aside for these reinsurance treaties may not be sufficient which may lead to losses being suffered.
+The Issuer has exposure to mortality risk through reinsurance treaties.
+There is a risk of higher than expected mortality in relation to these reinsurance treaties.
+Higher than expected mortality may occur for a variety of reasons including as a result of pandemics or disease outbreaks such as COVID-19, natural disasters or other factors outside of the Issuer's control.
+If this were to occur, losses may be incurred.
+These losses may exceed the capital set aside for this risk.